JuliaAI/MLJ.jl/docs/src/machines.md

 Here a `vector_of_pairs` is a vector of elements of the form `feature => importance_value`, where `feature` is a symbol.
 For example, `vector_of_pairs = [:gender => 0.23, :height => 0.7, :weight => 0.1]`.
-If a model does not support feature importances for some model hyper-parameters, every `importance_value` will be zero.
+If a model does not support feature importances for some model hyperparameters, every `importance_value` will be zero.
 This kind of access is supported for `model = mach.model` if `reports_feature_importances(model) == true`.

 If a model can report multiple types of feature importances, then there will be a model